Understanding the Devastating Symptoms of Sarcopenia in Seniors……

 But with all these advancements in medical science, are we living a better quality of life as we get into our “old” age?

 Here is a piece of research that astounded me recently (you should be concerned too)……one in three older Aussies has this muscle-wasting condition – and most of us don’t even know it until it is too late.

 It is the reason why you might have trouble getting up out of a chair.
 A good test is to see if you can stand up and sit down on a chair 5 times in fifteen seconds.
 If you can’t then you need to do some strength training

 If you would like to get an even better idea as to whether your body is slowly giving in to the symptoms of sarcopenia then try this Simple Questionnaire to Rapidly Diagnose Sarcopenia.

 It’s also a fact, the experts believe that sarcopenia symptoms are currently affecting hundreds of thousands of senior Australians (most other countries are showing similar figures), maybe even as high as 40% of those aged over our current retirement age of 65.

 Medical experts are also saying now that sarcopenia could even be more common than osteoporosis in Australia.

 Yet the real clanger for me about this debilitating, muscle-wasting condition is this……sarcopenia is not even on the radar in Australia – it doesn’t officially exist.

 What’s more, it doesn’t help when the common belief out there in couch potato land is that many of us consider muscle loss to be a normal part of ageing.

-I feel that the symptoms of Sarcopenia is a medical condition with an identity crisis.
+I feel that the symptoms of Sarcopenia are a medical condition with an identity crisis.

 And as a mature (70+) Active Ageing Mentor, I am here to motivate and share with you the benefits of my knowledge plus change the way you might think about muscle loss is a normal part of ageing.
 I can assure you, and I have proven it myself, this is not the case.